microsoft/WindowsProtocolTestSuites/CONTRIBUTING.md

 ## Pull Request
 Before you send out the pull request, you must:

-* Run **buildall.cmd** to make sure the change you made will not effect other test suites if you make changes to Protocol SDK.
+* Run **buildall.cmd** to make sure the change you made will not affect other test suites if you make changes to Protocol SDK.
 * Run all the impacted cases of the test suite and make sure they can all pass and be compatible with Windows if you make changes to a Test Suite.

 Your pull request should: